Battles to Fulfill God’s Call

 Jahaziel, speaking under the direction of the Holy Spirit said: “Listen, all you of Judah and you inhabitants of Jerusalem, and you, King Jehoshaphat!
 Thus says the LORD to you: ‘Do not be afraid nor dismayed because of this great multitude, for the battle [is] not yours, but God’s’.”
 [2 Chronicles 20:15 NKJV]

-If we stand strong in faith and persevere, despite setbacks and difficulties, God will make a way where we can’t see a way forward.
-In the end, when He gives us victory, the success will exceed our expectations (just as the Israelites ended up conquering more towns than just the town of Gibeah)!
+If we take care of our relationship with God first and stand strong in faith and persevere, despite setbacks and difficulties, God will make a way where we can’t see a way forward.
+In the end, when He gives us victory, the success will exceed our expectations (just as the Israelites ended up conquering more towns than just the town of Gibeah).

 “Now to Him who is able to do exceedingly abundantly above all that we ask or think, according to the power that works in us, to Him [be] glory in the church by Christ Jesus to all generations, forever and ever.
 Amen.”
 [Ephesians 3:20-21 NKJV]